hyunholee26/fastpages/_posts/2022-02-06-Building-own-blog-with-jekyll-and-github-in-20-minutes.md

 ---
-title: "Building own blog with Jekyll and Github in 20 minutes"
-tags:
-  - github
-  - jekyll
 toc: true
+layout: post
+description: Building own blog with Jekyll and Github in 20 minutes
+categories: [github, jekyll]
+title: Building own blog with Jekyll and Github in 20 minutes
 ---

 ## Step 0.
 Pre-requisites